deezmond-72/projects/README.md

-Hello, I'm Desmond and I'm learning coding with Python.
+Hello, I'm Desmond and I'm learning coding with Python and some Java.
 Anything I upload here is just stuff I made that I want to show off